How Gen Z looks at health and wellness

-Millennials have certainly garnered their fair share of the cultural spotlight, and yet the next generation in the wings — Generation Z — is poised to make significant impacts in terms of their likes, dislikes, how they live and in their views on health and wellness.
-Children age 18 and younger are already 74 million strong (according to U.S. Census figures) and Gen Z already makes up 23% of the U.S. population.
+Millenials have certainly garnered their fair share of the cultural spotlight, and yet the next generation in the wings is poised to make significant impacts.
+Relevant topics include their likes, dislikes, food culture, how they live and in their views on health and wellness.
+Children age 18 and younger are already 74 million strong and Gen Z already makes up 23% of the U.S. population.
 As a cohort, Gen Z is already the same size as millennials and boomers, and has surpassed Gen X.

-Going forward, as more children are born in to Gen Z and as teens in this generation mature, marketers will need to remember that Gen Z kids are already highly proactive participants in health and wellness, so you’ll need to act as a trusted resource and engage them through product, packaging and messaging.
-Gen Z kids think a lot about being ‘balanced’, consequently in foods and beverages, remember to deliver on fresh and less processed distinctions.
-Finally, since Gen Z believe that “all” information is at their fingertips, be transparent
+Going forward, marketers will need to remember that Gen Z kids are already highly proactive participants in health and wellness, so you’ll need to act as a trusted resource and engage them through product, packaging and messaging.
+Gen Z kids think a lot about being ‘balanced’, consequently in foods and beverages, remember to deliver on fresh and less processed distinctions and be transparent with ingredients, package facts and product sourcing.

 As CEO of The Hartman Group, Demeritt drives the vision, strategy, operations and results-oriented culture for the company's associates as The Hartman Group furthers its offerings of tactical thinking, consumer and market intelligence, cultural competency and innovative intellectual capital to a global marketplace.

-If you enjoyed this article, join SmartBrief’s email list for more stories about the food and beverage industry.
+If you enjoyed this article, join SmartBrief’s email list for more stories about food and beverage news.
 We offer 14 newsletters covering the industry from restaurants to food manufacturing.